MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/planning-your-windows-firewall-with-advanced-security-design.md

 ---
-title: Planning Your Windows Defender Firewall with Advanced Security Design (Windows)
+title: Planning Your Windows Defender Firewall with Advanced Security Design
 description: After you gather the relevant information, select the design or combination of designs for Windows Defender Firewall with Advanced Security in your environment. ms.prod: windows-client ms.topic: conceptual